-- a) Students shall adhere to all written and verbal limitations given by their BEFA Instructors. - b) Students shall not fly solo unless they have flown with or been signed off by an instructor within the preceding 30 days, and appropriate entries have been completed in the BEFA Student Pilot File.
+- a) Students shall adhere to all written and verbal limitations given by their BEFA Instructors. - b) Students shall not fly solo unless they have flown with or been signed off by an instructor within

-- c) Wind Maximums Students are not permitted to fly solo in wind conditions that exceed an 8 knot crosswind component or a maximum of 15 knots unless specifically signed off by their instructor. - d) No student solo of SES aircraft allowed. - e) No student pilot operating the Cirrus is allowed.
+- c) Wind Maximums Students are not permitted to fly solo in wind conditions that exceed an 8 knot crosswind component or a maximum of 15 knots unless specifically signed off by their instructor. - d) No student solo of SES aircraft allowed. - e) No student pilot operation of the Cirrus is allowed.
 A Private Pilot license or greater is required.